apache/airflow/docs/apache-airflow/concepts/timetable.rst

 A DAG's scheduling strategy is determined by its internal "timetable".
-This timetable can be created by specifying the DAG's ``schedule_interval`` argument, as described in :doc:`DAG Run </dag-run>`.
+This timetable can be created by specifying the DAG's ``schedule_interval`` argument, as described in :doc:`DAG Run </dag-run>`, or by passing a ``timetable`` argument directly.
 The timetable also dictates the data interval and the logical time of each run created for the DAG.

 Cron expressions and timedeltas are still supported (using ``CronDataIntervalTimetable`` and ``DeltaDataIntervalTimetable`` under the hood